Pre-Symposium Workshops

 The third and final division is Diagnostics, which aims to develop and market innovative products for the diagnosis of sleep-related breathing disorders.

-Lowenstein Medical is there for you, from the initial diagnosis to hospitalization to surgery or, homecare.
+Lowenstein Medical is there for you, from the initial diagnosis to hospitalisation to surgery or, homecare.
 Our focus is on service – in all areas.

 You can find more information about the company and its products at: www.loewensteinmedical.com